 e) The CO2 addition will be controlled according to the carbonated liquor pH.

-f) In 1st carbonated liquor tank pH maintained about 9.5 – 9.6 and amount of 75 -85 % of carbon dioxide gassing is carried out in the first carbonator tank.
+f) In 1st carbonated liquor tank pH is maintained about 9.5 – 9.6 and an amount of 75 -85 % of carbon dioxide gassing is carried out in the first carbonator tank.

-h) Carbonated liquor from the second carbonator tanks flows by gravity into carbonated liquor buffer tank.
+h) Carbonated liquor from the second carbonator tank flows by gravity into the carbonated liquor buffer tank.

-i) Each carbonator is equipped with Richard tubes for better mixing of CO2 with the liquor and facilitates the on line cleaning of nozzles and avoids jamming, which results better colour reduction in the carbonation system.
+i) Each carbonator is equipped with Richard tubes for better mixing of CO2 with the liquor facilitates the online cleaning of nozzles and avoids jamming, which results in better colour reduction in the carbonation system.

-k) The carbonated liquor heated to 850C in tubular heaters and filtered in Membrane pressure filters to separate the calcium carbonated precipitate from liquor.
+k) The carbonated liquor is heated to 850C in tubular heaters and filtered in Membrane pressure filters to separate the calcium-carbonated precipitate from liquor.

 l) Clarified melt from the carbonation system will be subjected to 2nd decolonization process.